The Best Tips for Cultivating Showy Garden Croton Indoors

 If you’ve never grown a big houseplant, now’s the time to make room for garden croton.
 It’s sure to become part of the family!

-For more on houseplants, check out our Houseplant Primer, and feel free to share your comments, questions, and advice in the comments section below.
+Feel free to share your comments, questions, and advice in the comments section below.

 Photo of author